 The Independent Sector also has strong regional players such as Drakes (South Australia and Queensland) and Harris Farm Markets (New South Wales and more recently Queensland).
 Other companies include Australian United Retailers Limited (AURL) which operates nationally through the FoodWorks brand, and Costco.
 The industry had also been gearing up for the entrance of German discounter, Kaufland, but having invested heavily in real estate, announced their surprise exit from the Australian market at the beginning of 2020.

 Department store David Jones is another player in the market with its premium foodhalls and standalone foodstores.
 It has recently undergone a strategy review to streamline its food offering with the closure of some stores, revamping others and an increased focus on e-commerce.
-It has also partnered with petrol giant BP to open several high-end convenience stores with plans to launch more in the next year.

 Amazon has also been competing in the grocery market since 2018, offering a limited range of ambient food and beverages under Amazon Pantry.
 It is likely that AmazonFresh will enter the market over the next five years and is anticipated to continue to use low-price strategies to gain more market share.